Skip to content

 1. LearnClash async team duel

 Pick one team topic and start a LearnClash duel.
-Each duel has 18 questions across 6 rounds.
-One turn takes about 3 minutes, and each player has a 48-hour window to answer.
+Each duel runs 18 questions across 6 rounds.
+One turn takes about 3 minutes, and each player gets a 72-hour window to answer.

 • workplace and office culture